openstack/nova-specs/specs/2024.2/approved/openapi.rst

     "invalid" response.

     This will be the default in CI i.e. for our unit, functional and integration tests.
-This should not be used in production and the help text will indicate this.
+This should not be used in production.
+The help text of the option will indicate this and we will set the ``advanced`` option.

   ``warn``
     Log a warning about an "invalid" response, prompting operations to file a